wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 where E is the gas required for the operation between the call to  `gasleft()`  and the actual call PLUS the gas cost of the call itself.
 This is unfortunately opcode pricing dependent.
 As gas pricing continue to evolve, it is important to have a mechanism to ensure a specific amount of gas is passed to the call so such mechanism can be used without having to rely on a specific gas pricing.

-While it is possible to simply over estimate `E` by a large amount, it could still theoretically be insufficient.
+While it is possible to simply over estimate `E` by a large amount, it could still theoretically be insufficient as there are no guarantee opcode pricing will change dramatically.
 Plus it would simply be better to have the EVM do the precise work itself.

 2) Check after the call:

 ```
 to.call.gas(txGas)(data); // CALL
-require(gasleft() > txGas / 63, "not enough gas left");
+assert(gasleft() > txGas / 63); // "not enough gas left"

 ```

 This workaround does not require to compute a `E`  value as mentioned in the previous one and thus does not rely on a specific gas pricing (except for the behaviour of EIP-150).
 If the call is not given enough gas and fails for that reason, the condition above will always fail, ensuring the current call will revert.

 This check still pass if the gas given was less AND the external call reverted or succeeded EARLY (so that the gas left after the call > txGas / 63).
 This can be an issue if the code executed as part of the CALL is reverting as a result of a check against the gas provided.
 Like a meta transaction in a meta transaction.
+That is why we use an assert here.

 This workaround is actually used in several places today.
 - It was first implemented as part of my work on [Sandbox](https://www.sandbox.game) for a Meta Transaction standard (see [EIP-1776](https://github.com/ethereum/EIPs/issues/1776)).
 - It is used by the winning entry I [submited](https://metatx.eth.link) for [gitcoin Metamask hackathon](https://gitcoin.co/issue/MetaMask/Hackathons/2/3865).
-See the code [here](https://github.com/wighawag/singleton-1776-meta-transaction/blob/master/contracts/src/GenericMetaTxProcessor.sol#L180-L187) that check for gas left after the call.
+See the code [here](https://github.com/wighawag/singleton-1776-meta-transaction/blob/master/contracts/src/GenericMetaTxProcessor.sol#L180-L187) that checks for gas left after the call.
 - PISA research work also include it on their solution, see [here](https://github.com/PISAresearch/contracts.any.sender/blob/da3d14b321974f2079ec598108fdd9426117418a/versions/0.1.8/contracts/Relay.sol#L54)

 While these workarounds can indeed be used now, they are limited and a proper solution will involve a change in the EVM.